Carlosrincong/AWS-Solutions-Architect-Associate/S3/README.md

 Other features:
 - Requester pays for networking cost of download a blob.
 - S3 events to trigger notifications to SQS, SNS, Lambda or EventBridge for other services.
+- Multipart-upload: Parallelize the uploads. recommended for files > 100 mb. must use for files > 50 GB
+- (download) S3 Byte-range fetches: Parallelize gets and can be used to speed downloads
+- S3 batch operations: bulk operations on a list of files.

 # S3 Cost Optimization